cosmos/testnets/replicated-security/CONSUMER_LAUNCH_GUIDE.md

  - [ ] consumer addition proposal
  - [ ] bash script

-We recommend choosing a `chain_id` with the prefix `-1`, even if it's a subsequent test of the same chain, e.g. `testchain-second-rehearsal-1`.
+We recommend choosing a `chain_id` with the suffix `-1`, even if it's a subsequent test of the same chain, e.g. `testchain-second-rehearsal-1`.

 #### Binary checksum validation
  - [ ] `shasum -a 256 <binary>` matches the checksum in the proposal